 Extent

 Rating 1 2 3 4 5

-Description On site or the impact will be restricted to its immediate area Or the impact will be Local Or the impact will affect an area up to 5 km from the site and route Or the impact will be felt on a Local, district
+Description On site or the impact will be restricted to its immediate area Or the impact will be affect an area up to 5 Or the impact will be

-• Duration
+Duration

 In order to accurately describe the impact, it is necessary to understand the duration and persistence of an impact in the environment.
 The criteria for rating the duration of the impact are described in more detail in Table 2.